 For further information, please contact the editors Claes Persson (e-mail: firstname.lastname@example.org) or Bertil Ståhl (e-mail: email@example.com), or the assistant editor Roger Eriksson (e-mail: firstname.lastname@example.org).

-Send orders to: Dept of Plant and Environmental Sciences, Att: Ewa Batorowicz, University of Gothenburg, Box 461, SE-405 30 Göteborg, Sweden (e-mail: email@example.com).
+Send orders to: Dept of Biological and Environmental Sciences, Att: Ewa Batorowicz, University of Gothenburg, Box 461, SE-405 30 Göteborg, Sweden (e-mail: email@example.com).

 Maintained by Roger Eriksson and last updated April 6, 2011.